pyasuda/Shiny-New-Azure-VM-Template/README.md

 # Shiny-New-Azure-VM-Template
-Template for a generic Azure VM from a Windows server image These parameters are not included in the accompanying parameters file, but can be adde - default value shown:
+Template for a generic Azure VM from a Windows server image, with a data drive.
+These parameters are not included in the accompanying parameters file, but can be added - default value shown:
-1. imageOffer WindowsServer
+1. imageOffer *WindowsServer*
-2. imageSku 2019-Datacenter
+2. imageSku *2019-Datacenter*
-3. adminUsername <VirtualMachineName>-admin
+3. adminUsername \<VirtualMachineName\>-*admin*
+5. dataDiskStorageAccountType *StandardSSD_LRS*
+6. dataDiskCaching *None*
 4. location (Extracted from Resource Group)

 These settings can only be changed in the azuredeploy.json file